item details

 Materials and decoration

-This hiapo is made from the bark of the paper mulberry tree.
-It has been decorated with hand-drawn motifs.
 In the 1880s, many hiapo were produced with a new style of fine freehand decoration.
-Comprising intricate line work and detailed motifs based on various species of plants, a distinctly Niuean iconography developed.
+Comprising intricate line work and detailed motifs based on various species of plants, hiapo makers developed a distinctly Niuean iconograph.
 Some scholars believe that many hiapo from this period were made by a single small community on Niue.
 They make this claim on the basis of a continuity of style and motifs, and the recurrence of particular peoples' names on signed pieces of hiapo.

 Origin